GildedHonour/WkidediaPagecountsParser/README.md

-WkidediaPagecountsParser
+Wikipedia pagecounts parser
 ========================

-Looks for the matches in Wkidedia Pagecounts gz files from a given csv file for a given date or data range and stores them in Redis.
+Looks for the matches in Wikipedia Pagecounts gz files from a given csv file for a given date or dates range and stores them in Redis.